Parmigiano Reggiano cheese landscape

 Cattle customized nutrition

-The cows that produce the milk at the origin of this product must, in fact, observe a customized nutrition.
-Very different from that of their sisters who populate the cowsheds on the Lombard side.
-And give the milk with which, for example, they make the Grana Padano cheese.
+The cows that produce the milk at the origin of this product must, in fact, observe a customized nutrition very different from that of their sisters who populate the cowsheds on the Lombard side and give the milk with which, for example, they make the Grana Padano cheese.
 A rule of their strict nutrition is that they cannot eat fermented corn, which is the basis of cattle feeding on the other side of the Po.
 Here they can use the corn only in very small quantities and in the form of freshly cut maize.
 For this reason, it disappears from the landscape.

 The Food Valley

 The district of the Parmigiano Reggiano cheese landscape extends from the banks of the Po to the 2000 meters of the ridge of the Tuscan Emilian Apennines.
 As a result, a special section of a region known as the Food Valley of Italy.
 In fact, the Emilia Romagna region gains authority in the world with the ancient flavors of cheeses, cold cuts, and other delicacies.
-Furthermore, here we find actually half a dozen main valleys, parallel as the teeth of a comb.
-Hence mountain spines, known as gullies, separate them.
+Furthermore, here we find actually half a dozen main valleys, parallel as the teeth of a comb that mountain spines, known as gullies, separate them.
 Further up, monotonous but reassuring, we have woods of chestnut trees, oak trees, and mixed forests.
 Which even higher they give space to the beech trees.

 The survival of the cowsheds